calculix/cae/README.md

+# Downloads

+Both sources and binaries could be found on [the releases page](./releases).

+<br/><br/>

 # How to use

-First, to run analysis from CAE configure path to CalculiX in Settings.env.

-Despite of your operating system it is recommended to use the source code - simply call [ccx_cae.py](ccx_cae.py) from terminal.
-Otherwise you may [download binaries](./releases).
 CacluliX CAE is portable software and doesn't need to be installed.
 Just extract archive and run *ccx_cae* or *ccx_cae.exe*.
-Don't forget to make all binaries executable.
+Don't forget to make binaries executable.

+To run analysis from CAE configure path to CalculiX in Settings.env.

+It is recommended to use the source code - it's crossplatform.

     crossplatform: python3 ccx_cae.py
     in Linux:      ./ccx_cae